Foxfire342/ticket-lifecycle/README.md

 </p>
 <p>
 Let's start by addressing our first ticket.
 Open one of the tickets and it should look similiar to the picture shown above.
+Next we will start "working" the ticket.
+Based on the information sent to us by the user we will first evaluate if we need to make a change to the priority level.
+You can change the priority level by clicking on "Normal" next it and a window should pop up with different priority options.
+In my example, given that the online banking system is down, I changed the priority from Normal to emergency given the situation.
+After updating the priority
 </p>

 ___